markj0hnst0n/techmind/README.md

 - [Score page mobile](assets/images/score-mobile.png "wireframe for Scores page in mobile view")
 - [Score page desktop](assets/images/score-desktop.png "wireframe for Scores page in desktop view")

 ## Fonts

+[Imprima](https://fonts.google.com/specimen/Imprima) was the font that was used for the whole website.

 ## Colour Scheme